Native Ferns and Their Environmental Benefits

 New York Fern

 The New York Fern is a native, deciduous species with delicate, lacy fronds and a distinctive appearance, commonly found in Eastern North American woodlands.
-These medium-sized, deciduous plants offer a delightful display of yellow-green fronds that carpet the forest floor.
-The appearance of this plant is that it is blade-shaped with triangular blades.
+These medium-sized ferns offer a delightful display of yellow-green fronds that carpet the forest floor.
+The fern has a delicate blade shape with a triangular leaf structure.
 The plant's blade is most comprehensive in the middle and tapers sharply at both ends.
 The New York Fern is a type of plant that grows well throughout the eastern part of North America, and it's found in large numbers throughout New York.
-This perennial might just be what you need to fill certain spaces in your yard that would benefit from greenery but might not as be as friendly towards some of the flowers that currently occupy your space.
-Let's see why this plant might be a good fit in your current landscape.
-New York Fern Reduces Soil Erosion and Weed Growth These plants are typically used as groundcover in areas where grass and other plants don't do as well.
+This perennial is what you need to fill specific spaces in your yard that would benefit from greenery.
+New York Fern (Thelypteris noveboracensis) for Your Garden is a Popular Native Ground Cover Fern The fern is typically used as ground cover in areas where grass and other plants don't do as well.
 As a result, filling these spaces comes with some benefits.
 First, this plant takes root to prevent soil erosion in areas where soil isn't being kept in place by root systems.
 As an added benefit, the growth of this lush green plant throughout your yard makes it difficult for weeds to take root, preventing unwanted weed growth.
-New York Fern Can Improve the Air Quality Around You These plants are adept at capturing pollutants from the air and making it so that you can breathe a bit easier and enjoy your outdoor space.
-If you're someone who's constantly being bothered by dust or pollen, consider adding this plant to your landscape along with others that are known to improve air quality.
-The New York Fern Is a Good Cover for Wildlife Without the Risk of Being Eaten Biodiversity is important on any property, and you'll find that this plant is a friend to local wildlife.
-For example, this ground cover is known to serve as a great cover for certain animals like toads.
+New York Ferns Absorbs Airborne Pollutants These plants are adept at capturing pollutants from the air, making it easier for you to breathe and enjoy your outdoor space.
+If you're constantly bothered by dust or pollen, consider adding this plant to your landscape and others known to improve air quality.
+Add Bio-Diversity To Your Garden With The New York Ferns Biodiversity is essential on any property, and you'll find that this plant is a friend to local wildlife.
+For example, this ground cover is known to serve as an excellent cover for certain animals like toads.
 The better news?
-It's not a plant that's typically sought after by larger animals like deer, which means that it will provide cover for other animals until the cold weather comes in.
-Grows Fast and Gets Thicker With Time This plant is a fast-growing plant that will quickly establish itself in your space, and trailing rhizomes will constantly be shooting up additional fronds that provide an even thicker look to your space.
-If you're looking for something that's hard to ruin and will start thriving in certain spaces almost immediately, this is the ground cover to go with.
+It's not a plant typically sought after by larger animals like deer, which means it will cover other animals until the cold weather comes in.
+New York Ferns Can Stand 1 to 2 Feet Tall at Maturity New York Fern is a fast-growing plant that will quickly establish itself in your space, and trailing rhizomes will constantly be shooting up additional fronds that provide an even thicker look to your space.
+If you're looking for something hard to ruin and will start thriving in specific spaces almost immediately, this is the ground cover to go with.